mwuerms/hotwiregame/avrgcc/game/README.md

-# pwmgen
+# hot wire game

-pwm generator using avr and oled
+a hot wire game using avr, oled and speaker